 Remember, most students are very much still figuring things out.
 You want to encourage questions and model professionalism but avoid information overload.
-Your mentorship — however brief — can reinforce their decision to pursue optometry or inspire them to keep working toward it.

-Why you should offer shadowing
+Why should you offer shadowing?

-• Help diversify the profession by offering access to students who may not have personal connections
+- Help diversify the profession by offering access to students who may not have personal connections.

-• Reconnect with your own “why” by sharing your path and passion with someone just starting theirs
+- Reconnect with your own “why” by sharing your path and passion with someone just starting theirs.

-• Grow your own talent
+- Grow your own talent.

 How to choose the right candidate